Automating-GIS-processes/site/docs/lessons/lesson-1/course-motivation.md

 ![I wrote 20 short programs in Python yesterday.
 It was wonderful.
 Perl, I'm leaving you.] (https://imgs.xkcd.com/comics/python.png)

-Learning to do *anything* is easy in Python: there is a package for everything.
+Learning to do *anything* is easy in Python: there is a package for everything. <br>
 Source: [xkcd.com/353](https://xkcd.com/353/)

 :::